MileHacker Logo

 Solo Traveler Safety

 Panama City is generally safe.
 Exercise caution at night.
-Inform someone of your plans.
-Use reputable cabs or ride-sharing-sharing apps.
+Tell someone your plans.
+Use reputable taxis or ride-sharing apps.

 Family-Friendly Adaptations